 Students will work together on a production to gain a better understanding of the challenges encountered when developing a project.
 You will learn important lessons from project pre-production to completion.
+Knowledge and Skills

-- Gain experience with project management tools used within the industry. - Learn how to analyze features and prioritize tasks based on their value to the project.

-- Learn how to evaluate your own performance, other team members' performance, and your groups' performance as a whole. - Learn how to conduct, analyze and share constructive criticism.
+- Gain experience with project management tools used within the industry. - Learn how to analyze features and prioritize tasks based on their value to the project. - Learn how to evaluate your own performance, other team members' performance, and your groups' performance as a whole. - Learn how to conduct, analyze and share constructive criticism.

-Year Two Subject Descriptions (900 hours) Cohort 2018
+Year Two Subject Descriptions (29 credit hours) Cohort 2019